The First Climate Assessment Surveys: Defining the Baseline to Assess Institutional Progress in Future Years

 Four years later, Academic Effectiveness and Institute Diversity administered climate surveys to faculty and staff to gauge Georgia Tech’s progress on building an inclusive, supportive, and welcoming environment for the campus community.
 The responses from the 2017 Faculty and Staff Climate Assessment Surveys provided longitudinal data that were analyzed and compared to the results from the Institute’s 2013 Climate Assessment Surveys.

-For questions about the Climate Assessment Surveys, email firstname.lastname@example.org.
+For questions about the Climate Assessment Surveys, email Dr. Archie Ervin at: firstname.lastname@example.org.